🧭 Focusing on Independent Retail as a Strategy to Expand Your Brand into Channels Beyond Amazon

 🗣️ Real Feedback Beats Raw Data

-• Where your product fits in a real retail set
+• Where your product fits in a real retail set — your core category? complementary to another item? impulse?

 • What customers compare it to, and what they do/don’t understand about it